lldre/conti_blog/README.md

 The most consistent way is identifying the stack offset that gets loaded into `ecx` as this marks the start of the string.
 From there we can load all bytes that got moved to a stack address until we reach either the function call or the start of the inline function:

-[TODO: improve this idapython as it doesn't reflect the text]

 ```python
 def harvest(start, end):